-Adding probiotics and probiotics to your diet can improve your health in countless ways.
+Adding probiotics and probiotics foods to your diet can improve your health in countless ways.
 These microorganisms may help reduce inflammation and improve certain skin conditions.

 Coverage of these helpful little microorganisms has been splashed all over the news for the past several years and it’s no surprise.
 Between new research studies touting the health benefits of prebiotics to projections that the probiotics market will reach a whopping $74 billion by 2025, the buzz is real.